ObjectOrientedLife/ObjectOrientedLife.github.io/_posts/GameProject/2023-04-09-AnimatorEvent.md

 Whenever I add a new state to the animator controller, I have to add an `else if` to each callback.
 Definitely a nonsense.

-What makes doing something inside the `StateMachineBehaviour` worse is that each component attached to a state is reset once the `Animator` is disabled and enabled again.
+What makes doing something inside the `StateMachineBehaviour` worse is that each component attached to a state is reset once the `Animator` is disabled, then is enabled again.
 This makes it difficult for `StateMachineBehaviour` to manage internal states.

 # StateEvent and AnimatorEvent

  To complement the weaknesses of `StateMachineBehaviour`, another normal `MonoBehaviour` script named is required.
 Name the class inherited from `StateMachineBehaviour` as `StateEvent` and the usual `Monobehaviour` class as `AnimatorEvent`.
-Our strategy is to first let `AnimatorEvent` accept listeners for each state and store them in the internal data structure. `StateEvent` does nothing but signals the `AnimatorEvent` class to invoke the registered callbacks.
+Our strategy is to first let `AnimatorEvent` accept listeners for each state and store them in an internal data structure. `StateEvent` does nothing but signal the `AnimatorEvent` class to invoke the registered callbacks.

 ## StateEvent